-The Food and Drug Administration (FDA) issued a black boxed warning, the most serious type of warning the FDA issues, for users of the highly prescribed type 2 diabetes drug, Invokana.
+The Food and Drug Administration (FDA) issued a black boxed warning on May 16, 2017, for users of the highly prescribed type 2 diabetes medication.
+This is the most serious type of warning the FDA issues.

 After clinical trials were completed, the FDA confirmed that Invokana and Invokamet (canagliflozin) caused an increased risk of leg and foot amputations in patients.
 Read the entire FDA Safety Announcement here.